5 Powerful Ways To Fight Addiction of the Digital Kind

 Your ability to make real-time social connections is your ‘earned security’ Your Twitter followers won’t be there during a crisis in your life.
 But the ones you have earned security with perhaps may come.
 Each of us here needs to be present to reach out to another.

-We have to control our mind like we control our waistlines.
+We have to control our minds like we control our waistlines.
 Instead of consuming empty calories and food with high calories and no nutrition, give the brain food for thought versus empty brain calories.
 Our brain has a network circuitry for ‘seeking’ and a network circuitry for 'liking,' which gets triggered when we are using an electronic device.
 But why not seek our selves first so that we can ‘like’ ourselves more?

 Let's move from "human pollution" to "human evolution."